Duntryleague: Dalton family

 In 1847 James Dalton Senior opened a store at the village of Summerhill (a short distance from the site of the village of Orange).
 James Dalton was a shopkeeper, part-owner of the Dalton Brothers' Store, a prominent institution in the town of Orange, on its main street, Summer Street.
 Originally Dalton was from Galbally, County Limerick, Ireland.
 Initially he set up a store in an earlier settlement (before Orange was established) outside (east of the present) Orange.
-After the town of Orange was proclaimed in 1845, he began trading in the town on the corner of Post Office Lane in 1849, in a small store which was replaced by 1865 by the easternmost section of the present Myers Store (formerly named Grace Brothers, and originally named the Dalton Brothers Store).
+After the town of Orange was proclaimed in 1845, he began trading in the town on the corner of Post Office Lane in 1849, in a small store which was replaced by 1865 by the easternmost section of the present Myers store (formerly named Grace Bros, and originally named the Dalton Brothers Store).
 A second building was built in 1870 on the western side of the existing three-storey building, and the gap between the two was in-filled in 1895, forming a large general store.
 The Dalton Brothers boasted they could fit out a man with everything.

 James lived at 70 Byng Street Orange, building a house there in 1860 where eleven of his twelve children were born.

 By the 1850s Campdale had already been subdivided and continually leased, with a major part of the property being sold to the Flanagan family with Michael's daughters Emily, Henrietta and Margaret each owning a share.
 In 1851 gold was discovered in nearby Ophir.
 James Dalton Senior's store flourished with the passing miners.
 By this time he had also set up a "relatively substantial slab store" in the village of Blackman's Swamp (Orange) which he had built in 1849, 3 years after its gazettal.

-In 1853 James Dalton Senior's store was established in Orange - he was just 19.
+In 1853 James Dalton Senior's store was established in Orange – he was just 19.
 During the gold rush of the 1850s Dalton's store bought gold, and gradually expanded to provide all necessary commodities: including the ironmongery and grocery departments of the Western Stores.
 During the mid 1850s James Dalton had acquired Spirits Licenses (although his father had already gained a license to sell liquor in his stores in 1851) and in 1853 became the proprietor of the Daniell O'Connor Inn in Byng Street, Orange.